|

 Online qualitative research typically involves

-for this specific purpose.
-They are secure and password-protected, so only
+designed for this specific purpose.
+They are secure and password-protected,

-invited respondents can participate.
-Clients can observe the proceedings
+so only invited respondents can participate.
+Clients can observe the

-without respondents knowing and can provide feedback to the moderator, just
+proceedings without respondents knowing and can provide feedback to the

 The most common benefits and key